-Situation number three, what a breeze.
-Just recently a plane had a small boo boo on the runway.
+Just recently, a plane had some issues on the runway.
 Flat tire, hit a bird, who knows.
 There were alot of stories of “what really happened.”
-It went off the runway, fell over and created a big stir in Cusco and shut down ALL flights in Peru for one day and all flights to Cusco for three days.
+It went off the runway, fell over and created a big stir in Cusco and shut down ALL flights in Peru for a day and all flights to Cusco for three days.
 A nice couple from Australia that bought a huge package from us for 10 days missed the first 4 days of their package.
-Adventure tours and part of their Machu Picchu trip were in those first few days.
-They had bought a travel insurance plan for somewhere around 100 USD pp for a month of traveling around South America.
-We went though their package and I wrote them receipts for their trip along with a letter stating everything that was missed, all the extra things needed like NEW train tickets and extra transports, and sent a letter to their company .
-They got back all their money back for the missed portion of the tour plus any additional expenses they incurred.
+Expensive adventure tours and part of their Machu Picchu trip were in those first few days.
+They had bought a travel insurance plan for somewhere around $100 per person for a full month of traveling around South America.
+We went through their package and I wrote them receipts for their trip along with a letter stating everything that was missed, including all the little things needed like new train tickets, hotels in Lima and extra transports.
+I sent this all in a letter to their company and they got all their money back for the missed portion of the tour plus any additional expenses they incurred.
 It’s a no-brainer.
 Get the insurance.